bennorth/dragon32-invaders-revenge/report.md

 Colour-code disassembly with backgrounds according to: code, data used locally just to one subroutine, data used across subroutines?

+Fall-through into subroutine: Sub_CycleDefenderLaunchLocPtr

+Pointers into arrays stored just after that array, giving rise to code comparing a pointer's value to its location.

 # Refs

 * [Undocumented 6809 opcodes](https://github.com/hoglet67/6809Decoder/wiki/Undocumented-6809-Behaviours)